gizak/termui/README.md

 ## Installation

+#### Go modules

-Go modules: It is not necessary to `go get` termui, since Go will automatically download any imported dependencies.
-Do note that you have to include `/v3` at the end of the URL and before any sub-packages in the termui import statements as shown in the 'Hello World' example below.
+It is not necessary to `go get` termui, since Go will automatically manage any imported dependencies for you.
+Do note that you have to include `/v3` in the import statement as shown in the 'Hello World' example below.

+#### Dep

-Dep: termui can be added with Dep using `dep ensure -add github.com/gizak/termui` but the `/v3` needs to be *removed* from all import statements.
+Add with `dep ensure -add github.com/gizak/termui`.
+With Dep, `/v3` should *not* be included in the import statement.

 ## Hello World